Washington Birth Records Search

 When mailing in your order send your paperwork to: Department of Health, P.O.
 Box 9709, Olympia, WA 98507-9709

 Make checks and money orders out to DOH.
 You can visit any county health office or the State Department of Health at 101 Israel Road SE, Tumwater, WA 98501.
-You may also use the VitalChek system and order your Washington birth record online or by phone.
+You may also use the VitalChek system and order your Washington birth records search online or by phone.